 SideChannel Announces Investor Day for February 15th

-WORCESTER, Mass., Jan.
-19, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- SideChannel SDCH, a provider of cybersecurity services and technology for emerging and middle market companies, today announced that the Company will host an Investor Day on February 15, 2023.
+/EIN News/ -- WORCESTER, Mass., Jan.
+19, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- SideChannel (OTCQB:SDCH), a provider of cybersecurity services and technology for emerging and middle market companies, today announced that the Company will host an Investor Day on February 15, 2023.
 The event is scheduled from 9:00am to 10:30am ET and will be structured in a virtual webcast format.

 The Investor Day will be hosted by Brian Haugli, President & CEO, as well as Ryan Polk, CFO, who will provide an update on SideChannel’s operations, recent developments, and strategic priorities.